anetczuk/MemoryMap/README.md

 * gcc - for code coverage
 * valgrind - for memory leaks checking
 * cppcheck - for static code analysis
-* clang - for clang static analysis
+* clang - for clang analysis tools

 ### Usage